 Introduction

-Likelihood ratios can assist in clinical diagnosis but, but few empirically-estimated likelihood ratios exist because they require resource-intensive studies to establish.
-Advancements in artificial intelligence and large language models present the possibility of estimated LRs that circumvent the aforementioned barriers of establishing likelihood ratios.
+Likelihood ratios (LRs) can assist in clinical diagnosis, but few empirically-estimated LRs exist because these studies are resource-intensiveand fraught with variability.
+Advancements in artificial intelligence and large language models (LLM) present the possibility of estimating LRs that circumvent the aforementioned barriers

 Methods

-We evaluated the accuracy of large language model-estimated likelihood ratios against empirically derived values curated at theNNT.com.
-Three OpenAI models (GPT-4o, o3, GPT-5) were prompted with a few-shot design to return numerical likelihood ratio estimates.
-Agreement with reported likelihood ratios was assessed using Bland-Altman analysis for mean bias and multiplicative limits of agreement.
+We evaluated the accuracy of LLM-estimated LRs against empirically derived values curated at theNNT.com.
+Three OpenAI models (GPT-4o, o3, GPT-5) were prompted with a few-shot design to return numerical LR estimates.
+Agreement with reported LRs was assessed using Bland-Altman analysis for mean bias and multiplicative limits of agreement.

 Results

-We compiled 700 literature-reported likelihood ratios for 30 conditions.
+We compiled 700 literature-reported LRs for 30 conditions.
 Most were for signs or symptoms (59%), historical elements (19%), or test results (16%).
-Likelihood ratios clustered near 1 (geometric mean 1.21, interquartile range 0.7 to 2.2).
+LRs clustered near 1 (geometric mean 1.21, interquartile range 0.7 to 2.2).
 All models showed negligible mean bias.
 GPT-5 showed closest agreement with 95% limits of agreement spanning 0.26x to 3.7x of reported values (vs. 0.23x to 4.28x for o3 and 0.23x to 4.53x for GPT-4o; P < .0001 for each comparison).

 Conclusions

-Our findings demonstrate that large language models (LLMs) can estimate likelihood ratios for clinical diagnosis with reasonable accuracy, and that newer and more advanced models produce estimates more closely aligned with empirically reported literature standards.
-These results indicate significant potential for integrating generative AI into clinical diagnostic workflows, particularly in situations where empirical data is limited, outdated, or entirely unavailable.
-Further exploration is warranted concerning the integration of LLM-generated likelihood ratios with real-time clinical literature retrieval systems, assessing their direct impact on diagnostic accuracy, clinician cognitive load, and ultimately, patient outcomes.
+Our findings demonstrate that LLMs can estimate LRs for clinical diagnosis with reasonable accuracy, and that newer and more advanced models produce estimates more closely aligned with empirically reported literature standards.
+These results indicate significant potential for integrating generative AI into clinical diagnostic and educational workflows, particularly in situations where empirical data is limited, outdated, or unavailable.
+Further exploration is warranted concerning the integration of LLM-generated LRs with real-time clinical database retrieval systems, assessing their direct impact on diagnostic accuracy, the cognitive apprenticeship, and ultimately, patient outcomes.

 Introduction:

 Effective diagnostic reasoning hinges on accurately interpreting clinical findings (patient history, symptoms, examination and test results) to refine disease probability estimates.
-Ideally, this process is guided by likelihood ratios (LRs), which quantify how strongly particular findings influence the odds of disease1,2.
-However, empirically derived LRs exist only for a limited subset of clinical findings, conditions, and contexts, because estimating them requires difficult and resource-intensive diagnostic test accuracy studies1,3–6.
+Ideally, this process is guided by likelihood ratios (LRs), which quantify how strongly particular findings influence the odds of associated diseases1,2.
+However, empirically derived LRs exist only for a limited subset of clinical findings, conditions, and contexts, because estimating them requires collation of resource-intensive diagnostic test accuracy studies across variable contexts1,3–6.

-Clinicians often reason by clinical gestalt, relying on intuition and experience7,8.
-While efficient, gestalt-based reasoning can be biased, inconsistent, and limited by personal experience.
-When feasible, quantitative reasoning using likelihood ratios (LRs) provides a normative standard that improves diagnostic accuracy, consistency, and can be used to refine clinical gestalt9.10 o
+The traditional approach by which clinicians reason is through clinical gestalt, relying on intuition, heuristics, and pattern recognition7,8.
+While efficient, gestalt-based reasoning can be biased, inconsistent, and limited by an insufficient scope of personal experiences.
+When feasible, quantitative reasoning using likelihood ratios (LRs) provides a normative standard that improves diagnostic accuracy, consistency, and can be used to refine clinical gestalt9.
+This hybrid system in which humans and AI complement one another in classification tasks, like clinical diagnosis, is not a new idea10.
+In fact, Bayesian modeling shows promise for more generalized classification problems because of the diverse data processing strategies by which human and AI classifiers operate.
+Whether large language models (LLMs) can generate LRs to specifically improve upon human diagnostic accuracy within a Bayesian inferential reasoning framework is not yet known.

-Recent advances in artificial intelligence, particularly large language models (LLMs), offer new opportunities to enhance clinical decision-making and medical education11.
+Recent advances in generative artificial intelligence, particularly LLMs, offer new opportunities to enhance clinical decision-making and medical education11.
 Unlike traditional machine learning approaches, which require task-specific training data, large language models show emergent abilities, referring to their ability to perform tasks not in the training set (either with no examples, zero-shot generalization, or with prompted examples, in-context learning)12.